-One of the most important skills every guitar player should posses is the ability to read and comprehend chord-boxes.
+One of the most important skills every guitar player should posses is the ability to read and comprehend chord-boxes (also called guitar chord charts).

 “Why?” you may ask.

 Because they are extremely useful.
 As simple as that.
 You probably know how important chords are when it comes to learning the guitar.
-In most cases, chords are what guitar players started out playing with in their days.
+In most cases, chords are what guitar players start out playing and practicing with during their early days.
 And to play chords, you have to know how to read chord-boxes.

 You can think of chords as exercises.
 They help build up the strength and dexterity in your fingers before you upgrade into more advanced styles of playing.